lemanschik/rollup/README.md

 ## Overview

-Rollup is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.
-It uses the standardized ES module format for code, instead of previous idiosyncratic solutions such as CommonJS and AMD.
-ES modules let you freely and seamlessly combine the most useful individual functions from your favorite libraries.
-Rollup can optimize ES modules for faster native loading in modern browsers, or output a legacy module format allowing ES module workflows today.
+Rollup is a component compiler for JavaScript and ECMAScript which compiles pieces of code so called simple modules into something larger and more complex called a component, such patched module composed out of pieces or a  application.
+It uses the standardized ESModule format for code, instead of previous idiosyncratic solutions such as CommonJS and AMD.
+ESModules let you freely and seamlessly combine the most useful individual code from your favorite git repositorys.
+Rollup can optimize ESModules and any other Code for faster native loading in modern VM's, or output a legacy module format allowing ESModule workflows today.

 ## Quick Start Guide